kinetic-flow/arcin-infinitas/README.md

 On top of the "arcin_flash_config_alpha5" firmware, the following changes are made:

 * Changes the hardware ID (USB VID / PID) to be the same as Konami infinitas controller.
 This allows the game to automatically detect it & use the analog turntable.
-* Remaps E1-E4 buttons correctly (customizable in the configuration tool)
+* Remaps E1-E4 buttons correctly; customizable in the configuration tool
 * Supports both analog and digital turntable input
 * Optional double-click / triple-click select button feature (like DJ DAO)
-* Button debouncing
+* Button debouncing with customizable millisecond window
 * Switch between 1000hz / 250hz polling mode
 * Keyboard mode for games without proper gamepad support
 * Runtime mode switching via button combinations (hold start+select+button)